okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/anything-as-a-source/index.md

 Possible returned responses:

-* **204 No Content**: The Identity Source Session cancelled successfully.
+* **204 No Content**: The Identity Source Session was canceled successfully.
 All bulk data is removed from the session.
 * **400 Bad Request**: The Identity Source Session ID is unknown.
 * **401 Unauthorized**: The API key isn't valid.